 My practical advice

-To gain efficiency and avoid unnecessary debates from the start of the commercial relationship, I always advise my SaaS publisher customers to use mutual NDAs exclusively.
+To gain efficiency and avoid unnecessary debates from the start of the commercial relationship, I always advise my SaaS vendor clients to use mutual NDAs exclusively.
 This approach makes it possible to immediately establish a balanced, professional and transparent relationship with prospects.

 Conclusion